Ian Berry (photojournalist)

-Ian Berry (born 1934) is a British photojournalist with Magnum Photos.
+Ian Berry (4 April 1934 – 13 September 2026) was a British photojournalist with Magnum Photos.
 He made his reputation in South Africa, where he worked for the Daily Mail and later for Drum magazine.
 He was the only photographer to document the massacre at Sharpeville in 1960, and his photographs were used in the trial to prove the victims' innocence.
 Ian Berry was also invited by Henri Cartier-Bresson to join Magnum Photos in 1962 when he was based in Paris; five years later he became a full member.

-Early life
+Life and career

-Berry was born in Preston, Lancashire, England.
+Berry was born in Preston, Lancashire, England on 4 April 1934.

-Photography career

 He moved to South Africa in 1952, where he soon taught himself photography.
 He worked under the tutelage of Roger Madden, a South African photographer who had been an assistant to Ansel Adams.
 After some time as an amateur photographer, Berry began photographing communities and weddings.
 During this period he met Jürgen Schadeberg, also a European immigrant and photographer.
 Schadeberg was offered a position with the new African Sunday newspaper eGoli but declined, suggesting Berry apply for the position instead.
 After working there only 10 months, the newspaper closed, and Berry began working for the Benoni City Times, but he soon became more interested in freelance work.